IBM-Bluemix-Docs/ContinuousDelivery/pipeline_custom_docker_images.md

 ```
 Note: Prod is using `DOCKER_USER` instead of `DOCKER_USERNAME`.
 This will be fixed shortly on April 10th. `DOCKER_USER` will still work but be undocumented!
 ```

+## Specifying the Script ##

+The **script** block in custom docker image jobs is used to create a script file that will be executed in a task folder  `/home/pipeline/$TASK_ID/` similar to how regular pipeline jobs work.
+One thing to recognize is that the docker images `ENTRYPOINT` and `CMD` are over-ridden and **will not** be called.
+In some cases you might have to directly run an `ENTRYPOINT` initialization step.

+Custom docker image jobs however give you greater flexibility of how to run your script and in particular will let you control the command interpreter.
+If your "script" provides no "shebang" style interpreter the default shell for your image will be used.
+A better practice is to declare your command interpreter and typically `#!/bin/bash` or `#!/bin/sh` are used but with an appropriate docker image command interpreters for `awk`, `node` and `ruby` will also work.